 Tackle Twill — 16.5″ Polyback Metallic Twill

-Silver is Out-of-Stock.
+Silver is discontinued.

 16.5″ Polyback Metallic Twill features a 1.5-Mil thermal adhesive backing that completely seals the metallized twill yarns and provides stability for cutting + sewing onto garments.
 Exciting look that’s perfect for highlighting appliques.
 NOTE: Can be heat pressed to hold the design in place.
 Must be sewn to prevent fraying.